axieum/minecord/minecord-presence/README.md

 ## Minecord Presence

-Minecord Presence is an addon to [Minecord](../README.md) that updates the bot presence in Discord to show more detailed statuses.
+Minecord Presence is a module for [Minecord](../README.md) that updates the bot presence in Discord to show more detailed statuses.